shpml/fundamentals/08_chapter/08_lesson.md

 * Being **truthy** is exactly the opposite of being "falsey;" using `!` (or, NOT) on a "truthy" value would evaluate to `false`.
 Anything that isn't "falsey" is "truthy," including all strings, all non-zero numbers, and (of course) `true`.

-As they say, "_to a hammer (read: Boolean operator), everything looks like a nail (read: Boolean value)_".
+As they say, "_To a hammer (read: Boolean operator), everything looks like a nail (read: Boolean value)_".

 Below are the exact rules that the Boolean operators follow when dealing with non-Boolean input values: